 A number of our team are members of the Society of Trust and Estate Practitioners (STEP), ensuring specialist knowledge is available to you and are also members of the “Solicitors for the Elderly” and “Dementia Friends”.

 It is an unfortunate fact of life that people sometimes fall out over Wills, trusts and estates.
 We will always work hard to achieve the best result we can and advise you of your options throughout the process.

 You can view our client service charter here.

-For expert legal advice regarding wills and disputes, contact our Maidstone, Tenterden, Canterbury and Canary Wharf solicitors today.
+For expert legal advice regarding wills and disputes, contact our Canterbury London, Maidstone and Tenterden solicitors today.